StudioEtrange/docker-sabnzbd/README.md

 `/data/sabnzbd` will contain sabnzbd tautulli and files `/download` is the root folder of your downloaded files.
 It contains `/complete` `/incomplete` for complete/incomplete files and `/vault` for watched nzb files to download

-If host `<data path>` or `<download path>` does not exist, docker will create it automaticly with root user.
+If any path of theses volumes do not exist on the host while your are mounting them inside container, docker will create it automaticly with root user.
 You should use mkdir before launching docker to control ownership.

-### Access supervisor control inside a running instance
+### Access to a running instance

+supervisorctl access

 	docker exec -it sabnzbd bash -c ". activate sabnzbd && supervisorctl"

+bash access

+	docker exec -it sabnzbd bash -c ". activate sabnzbd"

 ### Test a shell inside a new container without sabnzbd running

-	docker run -it studioetrange/docker-sabnzbd bash
+	docker run -it --rm studioetrange/docker-sabnzbd bash

+### Stop and destroy all previously launched services

+	docker stop sabnzbd && docker rm sabnzbd

 ## Access point